Antwerp in spring: markets, cafés and walkable neighborhoods

 What to eat at the Exotic Market?
 Start with a pastry you can eat with your hands while wandering: a crispy börek, a baghrir (a spongy Moroccan pancake drizzled with honey), or fresh fruit that looks too good to pass up.
 If you’d rather sit, there are stands where you can order a plate of food and tuck in at one of the nearby benches.
 Coffee is easy to find, but a glass of mint tea feels more fitting here - warming, refreshing, and part of the ritual.

 Best time to go?
 Around 10 a.m.
 The early crowd is mostly locals doing their weekly shopping, and by midday it’s busier with people lingering over food.
-Either way, the atmosphere stays lively, but mornings have a softer edge.
+Either way, the atmosphere stays lively, but mornings feel nicer.

 The Exotic Market at Theaterplein (photo: Victoriano Moreno)